monstercameron/HTMLeX/README.md

   All state transitions and UI updates are delivered as complete HTML responses from the server.

 - **Declarative Markup:**
-  Interaction behaviors are defined entirely via HTML attributes; no imperative JavaScript is required in the core framework.
+  Every interactive behavior is defined solely via HTML attributes; no imperative JavaScript is required in the core framework.

-- **Hypermedia‑Driven:**
+- **HATEOAS‑Driven:**
-  The server returns hypermedia controls that describe available actions, ensuring that state transitions are self‑descriptive.
+  The server supplies hypermedia controls in its HTML responses, driving the UI without explicit client‑side state (e.g., JSON).

 - **URL State Management:**
-  URL updates are integrated into the workflow; by default, every URL state change creates a new history entry.

-- **Advanced Features:**
-  Features such as lazy loading, caching, polling, rate limiting, and timed actions are supported via simple attributes.
+  URL updates (query parameters and path) are automatically recorded in browser history by default.
+  **History Defaults Improvement:**
+  - **User‑initiated actions (e.g., clicks):** Default to pushing a new history entry.
+  - **Non‑user‑initiated actions (e.g., polling, auto‑fire, lazy):** Default to replacing the current history entry to avoid history pollution.

 - **Publish/Subscribe Model:**
-  Signals (events) are handled using a publish/subscribe paradigm to chain updates and coordinate actions.
+  A declarative publish/subscribe system enables event chaining; events are published by elements and subscribed to by others via a simple **Emit** header mechanism.

+- **Robustness and Error Handling:**
+  Instead of separate feedback attributes (like onerror or loading), HTMLeX leverages streamed responses (with the **Emit** header) to communicate progress and errors.
+  - **Structured Error Markers:** Error fragments include a status attribute (e.g., `<fragment status="500">`) so that clients can distinguish success from failure even though the HTTP response always returns 200.

+- **Performance Optimizations:**
+  The framework employs smart caching, request batching (internally), and a partial DOM update (diffing/morphing) algorithm to minimize reflows and preserve live state.

 - **Extensibility:**
-  Lifecycle hooks and Web Components are supported for advanced client‑side behaviors when needed.
+  Optional lifecycle hooks and Web Component integration allow developers to extend functionality for advanced client‑side behaviors.

 ---